-Overseas regions refer to areas that have powers equal to those held by parts of the metropolitan France in that they have representation in the French Parliament in the ESC, they elect a member of the European Parliament, and their primary currency is euro.
-The territories that use the overseas region status include French Guiana found in South America, Mayotte an island in the Indian Ocean, Guadeloupe in the Caribbean, Martinique in the Caribbean, and Reunion in the Indian Ocean.
+Overseas regions refer to areas that have powers equal to those held by parts of the metropolitan France in that they have representation in the French Parliament in the ESC, they elect a member of the European Parliament, and their primary currency is the euro.

 The French overseas collectivities are a first-order administrative division of France known as COM.
 Since they are integral to France COMs, they have representation in the National Assembly, Senate, and also the Economic and Social Council.
-They are however not part of the European Union hence do not choose the member of the European Parliament except for Saint Martin.
+They are however not part of the European Union and do not choose the member of the European Parliament (except for Saint Martin).
 The currency is also different as the COMs from the Pacific use CFP franc whereas those from the Atlantic use the euro.
-The constitutional reforms of 2003 identified the following territories as COMs; French Polynesia is an overseas country found in the French Republic and has its president and its legislature.
-Saint Barthelemy is an island in the Caribbean Sea is a COM that has an executive and a territorial council, and since its separation in 2007, it is not part of the European Union.
-Saint Martin is an island that was separated from Guadeloupe overseas department in 2007 and has a territorial and executive councils.
-Saint Martin is the only COM that is a part of the European Union.
-Saint Pierre and Miquelon are islands found in the Atlantic and have a territorial council.
-Wallis and Futuna Islands of the Pacific have a territorial assembly and a high administrator.

 These overseas territories have enabled France to be in a significant control of more maritime resources hence boosting its economic status.
 The overseas France accounts for 96.7% the republic’s economic exclusive zone.
 These territories have also increased the French population as in 2013 census shows that there were 2,691,000 France overseas inhabitants.